CDRT/docs/bios/settings/thinkcenter/security.md

 <details><summary>Secure Core PC Level3</summary>

-One of 2 possible options for support Windows 10/11 Secured-core PCs Level3:
+Whether to support Windows 10/11 Secured-core PCs' Level3:

-1.  **Disabled** - disables support for Windows 10/11 Secured-core PCs Level3.
-Default.
+1.  **Disabled** - Default.
-2. Enabled - enables support for Windows 10/11 Secured-core PCs Level3.
+2. Enabled.

  - [More information at Microsoft Docs](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure)

 </details>

 <details><summary>Electronic Lock</summary>

-Select whether to lock the chassis to prevent unauthorized physical access to the system components.
+Whether to lock the chassis to prevent unauthorized physical access to the system components.

 **NOTE:** Effective on the next startup after BIOS setting is saved.

-One of 2 possible options for Electronic Lock:
+Options:

-1.  **Disabled** - disables Electronic Lock.
-Default.
+1.  **Disabled** - Default.
-2. Enabled - enables Electronic Lock.
+2. Enabled.

 <!-- TODO: add WMI
 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 | setting_name | setting_values | yes_no | amd_intel |
 -->
 </details>

 <details><summary>Cover Tamper Detected</summary>

 Chassis Intrusion Detection is a utility that can tell whether someone has opened the case (intruded into the chassis).

-One of 2 possible options for Chassis Intrusion Detection:
+Options:

-1.  **Disabled** - disables Chassis Intrusion Detection.
-Default.
+1.  **Disabled** - Default.
-2. Enabled - enables Chassis Intrusion Detection.
+1. Enabled.

 **NOTE:** If chassis tamper occurs, you can only clear this error by entering setup.

 <!-- TODO: add WMI
 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 | CoverTamperDetected | setting_values | yes_no | amd_intel |
 -->
 </details>

 <details><summary>Configuration Change Detection</summary>

-One of 2 possible options for Configuration Change Detection:
+Options:

-1.  **Disabled** - disables Configuration Change Detection.
-Default.
+1.  **Disabled** - Default.
-2. Enabled - enables Configuration Change Detection.
+2. Enabled.
 When a device is installed or removed, the system will notify the user during POST.

 **NOTE:** This notice can only be cleared by entering BIOS setup, saving and then exiting.